Economic Opportunity

 The Pine Ridge Land Information System is available online at http://lakotalands.net/prlis/

 The Indian Land Tenure Foundation promotes activities that support the recovery and control of Indian homelands.
 We work to promote education on Indian land ownership and management, increase cultural awareness of Indian land tenure, create economic opportunity on Indian-owned lands, and reform the legal and administrative systems that prevent Indian people and Native nations from owning and controlling their lands.
-Before submitting an idea, please read the list below of ILTF’s eligibility requirements, funding priorities, and the list of activities we do not fund.
+Before submitting a letter of inquiry (LOI), please read the list below of ILTF’s eligibility requirements, funding priorities, and the list of activities we do not fund.

 Entities eligible for funding include: